-Water is essential for keeping your body working normally.
-It helps regulate body temperature and removes waste.
-Every day, your body loses about 2 quarts of water when you exhale, sweat, and urinate.
-You replace most of this by eating and drinking fluids.
-Physical activity and extreme heat and humidity in the summer months can cause you to lose even more water.
+Water plays a big role in helping your body stay at the right temperature and removing waste.
+Every day, your body loses about 64 ounces of water when you exhale, sweat, and urinate.
+You replace most of this by drinking fluids and by eating.
+Factors like physical activity, extreme heat, and high humidity in the summer months can cause you to lose even more water.
 If you lose more water than you take in, you can become dehydrated.
-This article covers dehydration warnings signs and tips on preventing dehydration.

 Who’s at Risk for Dehydration